 You can get around all of this by outsourcing your blog writing and save tens of thousands in your marketing budget in the process.
 Blog writing businesses typically charge anywhere from several hundred dollars to several thousand per post, depending on the time and complexity involved.
 You can settle on a per-word fee, flat fee, or article cap much of the time (versus paying hourly), which means even if the writer takes several days to compose a post, you can stay on budget for the project.

-It’s worth noting that cheaper blog writing fees aren’t always better.
-While you don’t have to break the bank outsourcing your blog, which would defeat its entire purpose, you often get what you pay for.
+It’s worth noting that cheaper blog writing and cheap SEO aren’t always better.
+While you don’t have to break the bank outsourcing your content, which would defeat its entire purpose, you often get what you pay for.
 Better services hire more in-demand, experienced writers and vet their people carefully.
 In turn, they charge more to their clients, but it’s often worth it in the end.

 Professional Writing Skills and Scalability